Skip to content

 Or, you can use a RegEx tool of your choice to create and test your RegEx value.
 Many AI tools will generate RegEx values, but it's important to validate it and test it within MASV.

-MASV Portals can be configured to pass metadata to Mimir.
-You can accomplish this by mirroring a Mimir metadata form with a MASV custom form, and mapping the forms by providing the Mimir form ID in the Portal Integration Settings.
-For more information, see How to connect MASV with Mimir.
+For Mimir, you can mirror a Mimir metadata form with a MASV custom form, and map the form by providing the Mimir form ID in the Portal Integration Settings.
+For more information, see How to connect MASV with Mimir

 To apply Portal Integration Settings